-Employees of Annuitas Management Limited (Annuitas) act as the Board's executive office.
+Annuitas Management Limited (Annuitas) provides management services to the Board.
 Annuitas has regular contact with investment managers and Datacom on behalf of the Scheme.
 The Board owns 50% of the shares in Annuitas.

-Annuitas also provides executive office services to the Government Superannuation Fund Authority, which owns the other 50% of the shares in Annuitas.
+Annuitas also provides management services to the Government Superannuation Fund Authority, which owns the other 50% of the shares in Annuitas.